A-LinCui/A-LinCui.github.io/content/post/writing-technical-content/index.md

 <div align=center>
 <img src="./figures/darts.png">
-<br>Figure 1：An example search space.
+Figure 1：An example search space.
 We search for operations on the edges from four candidate operations: none (denoted by 0), red (denoted by 1), green (denoted by 2) and blue (denoted by 3).</div>

 ### Adjacent Matrix Architecture Representation
 Neural architecture search is always performed in cell-based topological search spaces (e.g., DARTS [Liu et al., ICLR 2019] , ENAS [Pham et al., ICML 2018]).
 Since the cell can be modeled as a directed acyclic graph (DAG), we can represent the architecture with an adjacency matrix.
 For example, the architecture in Figure 1(d) can be represented as a 4 x 4 matrix A in Figure 1 (e), where A[i][j] denotes the selected operation index from node j to node i.